 This proposal is for construction of a residential subdivision on a previously developed site with some open landscaped areas.
 The SWM design is required to be reviewed and approved by DPIE to address surface water runoff issues, in accordance with Subtitle 32, Water Quality Resources and Grading Code.
 This requires that the environmental site design be implemented to the maximum extent practicable.
-The site has a SWM Concept Approval Letter (10823-2018-00) and associated plan, which were submitted with the application for this site.
+The site has a SWM concept approval letter and associated plan

+(10823-2018-00), which was submitted with the application for this site.
 The concept plan covers both the northern and southern blocks of the Suffrage Point development and proposes to construct a total of six micro-bioretention facilities and an area for floodplain compensatory storage.
 The proposed development associated with this PPS application shows Outparcel 1 with four micro-bioretention facilities, and a 100-year flood compensatory storage area, with an outfall into an existing stream that is located off-site.